JuliaLang/NetworkOptions.jl/README.md

 The default value returned by `ca_roots()` may be overridden by setting the `JULIA_SSL_CA_ROOTS_PATH`, `SSL_CERT_DIR`, or `SSL_CERT_FILE` environment variables, in which case this function will always return the value of the first of these variables that is set (whether the path exists or not).
+If `JULIA_SSL_CA_ROOTS_PATH` is set to the empty string, then the other variables are ignored (as if unset); if the other variables are set to the empty string, they behave is if they are not set.

 ### ca_roots_path